KennyRotella/subito_bot/README.md

 ```
 - You may find the exe inside the dist folder.
 Run the subito-bot.exe to try it out
 - Modify the `Credenziali.ini` with your credentials and put it inside the same executable folder
-- If you are on Windows change commands accordingly to this [guide](https://medium.com/technology-hits/easily-distribute-python-selenium-applications-with-pyinstaller-ef276844ad2d)
+- This [guide](https://medium.com/technology-hits/easily-distribute-python-selenium-applications-with-pyinstaller-ef276844ad2d) was used for packaging